tddg/cs571-spring20/proj3.md

 will consist of whatever is contained in your **private** `TLB measurement` repository.

 0. Prepare a document.
-Answer to the above questions.
+Answer the above questions.
 And then provide a high-level description of how you approach the problem (your measurement methodology) and a detailed description of the implementation.
 Your document should include the TLB access cost